Last Updated on

 How Baby Car Seats help Save Children in accidents

 People are often heard bragging how baby car seats are worthless and no children wore them in the olden days.
-Data, however, indicates the contrary where children lose their lives to crashes in the absence of baby car seats.
+Data, however, indicates the contrary where children lose their lives to crashes in the absence of baby car seats in the UK.
 Let us face it, the number of cars has increased, speeds have increased and more children travel now due to changing life dynamics.
 The roads are hence a lot riskier.
 The risk of injury goes nearly 67% lower when children are secured in a well-fitted car seat.

 A child’s body is not like an adult body in terms of strength.
 The cartilages are yet to harden up to form bones.
 The delicate nature of their bodies makes them more vulnerable to life-threatening injuries if the car is involved in a crash.
 The danger is also higher because the organs are not as protected as in an adult.
 Here are some other reasons why car crashes are more dangerous for children than adults: